-I just found the best instructions on balloon arches and I just HAVE to share!
+I just found the best instructions on how to make balloon arches and I just HAVE to share!
 This video demonstration provides crystal clear, step-by-step detail on how you can make a spiraling, three-color arch for your next party.
 (Don’t miss a resource for inspiring arch images at the end of this post!)

 Sandi is a true professional balloon decorator based in San Diego who has been doing this for more than 15 years and runs her own company, Balloon Utopia.
 She has a growing YouTube channel with great ideas for making all kinds of things for those of us interested in DIY balloon decoration.